Beyoncé, Jay-Z Enlist Meghan Markle to Help Accept BRIT Award

 The superstar couple appeared in a video message during Wednesday's ceremony after being announced as the winners of the International Group award.
 The video started off zoomed in on a portrait of the Duchess of Sussex, before the camera panned out to reveal Bey and Jay standing alongside the portrait with their trophy.

-"Thank you so much to the BRIT Awards for this incredible honor," Bey said in the couple's acceptance speech.
+"Thank you so much to the BRIT Awards for this incredible honor," Bey, wearing a Peter Pilotto Spring Summer 2019 design, said in the couple's acceptance speech.
 "You guys have always been so supportive, everything is love.
 Thank you."

 "You're welcome," Jay-Z joked as Beyoncé laughed.